ToqTock/batch_api/readme.md

 REST API request, leading / and all. (required)
 * _method_ - what type of request to make -- GET, POST, PUT, etc.  If no method is supplied, GET is assumed. (optional)
-* _args_ - a hash of arguments to the API.
+* _params_ - a hash of arguments to the API.
 This can be used for both GET and PUT/POST/PATCH requests. (optional)
 * _headers_ - a hash of request-specific headers.
 The headers sent in the request will be included as well, with operation-specific headers taking precendence. (optional)
 * _silent_ - whether to return a response for this request.
 You can save on transfer if, for instance, you're making several PUT/POST requests, then executing a GET at the end.
+If no silent is supplied, false is assumed. (optional)

 These individual operations are supplied as the "ops" parameter in the overall request.
 Other options include: